The 2020 Guide to the Foreign Earned Income Exclusion for Expats

 - Social Security, pension, and annuity payments

-Keep in mind, these exclusion only lower your income tax liability, not any self-employment taxes you owe for Social Security and Medicare benefits.
+Keep in mind that these exclusions only lower your income tax liability, not any self-employment taxes you owe for Social Security and Medicare benefits.

-One thing to keep in mind: If the host government has determined you are not a resident subject to its income tax laws, you can’t use the Foreign Earned Income Exclusion to lower your U.S. tax liability.
+One thing to keep in mind: If the host government has determined you are not a resident subject to its income tax laws, you can’t use the FEIE regulation to lower your U.S. tax liability.

 Passing the physical presence test

-In order to use the foreign earned income exclusion, you’ll need to demonstrate that you are either a bona fide resident or were physically present in the country at least 330 consecutive days in a single year.
+To use the FEIE, you need to demonstrate that you are either a bona fide resident or were physically present in the country for at least 330 consecutive days in a single year.

-The year doesn’t have to be a calendar year, i.e. January through December.
-Rather, it can be any 12-month period you choose.
-A “day” for purposes of the test is a full 24 hours, so you’re arrival and departure days in the country don’t count.
+The year doesn’t have to be a calendar year—it can be any 12-month period you choose.
+A “day” for the purposes of the test is a full 24 hours, so your arrival and departure days in the country don’t count.

-If you choose a 12-month period that overlaps two separate tax years, you can prorate the maximum exclusion and spread it out over those two years’ tax returns.
+If you choose a 12-month period that overlaps two different tax years, you can prorate the maximum exclusion and spread it out over the tax returns of those two years.

-If there is war or civil unrest, you may apply for a waiver for the presence or resident test, but only if you can show that you would have stayed in the host country if the events hadn’t happened.
+If there is war or civil unrest in the foreign country, you may apply for a waiver for the presence or resident test, but only if you can show that you would have stayed in the host country if those events hadn’t occurred.

 Understanding the housing exclusion

-This exclusion only applies to employees earning wages in a foreign country, not for contract workers or other self-employed individuals, although these workers can deduct actual housing expenses.
+This exclusion only applies to employees earning wages in a foreign country, not for contract workers or other self-employed individuals, although those workers can still deduct actual housing expenses.

-The two exclusions, the FEIE and housing exclusion, can be combined, as long as the same income isn’t counted in both exclusions.
-In other words, you should have income of at least $123,000 between your wages and any housing allowances paid by your employer.
+The FEIE and the housing exclusion can be combined, as long as the same income isn’t counted in both exclusions.
+In other words, you should have an income of at least $122,664 between your wages and any housing allowances paid by your employer.